Onielcares/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-#Learning javascript
+# Learning javascript

-This is me kearning Javscript
+This is me learning Javscript

-##Javascript Warm-Up
+## Javascript Warm-Up